M66B/FairEmail/docs/FAQ-ta-rIN.md

 * *me.everything.badger.permission.BADGE_COUNT_READ*
 * *me.everything.badger.permission.BADGE_COUNT_WRITE*

 FairEmail will keep a list of addresses you receive messages from and send messages to and will use this list for contact suggestions when no contacts permissions is granted to FairEmail.
 This means you can use FairEmail without the Android contacts provider (address book).
 Note that you can still pick contacts without granting contacts permissions to FairEmail, only suggesting contacts won't work without contacts permissions.
-This means you can use FairEmail without the Android contacts provider (address book).
-Note that you can still pick contacts without granting contacts permissions to FairEmail, only suggesting contacts won't work without contacts permissions.

 <br />

 <a name="faq2"></a>
 **(2) Why is there a permanent notification shown?**

 A low priority permanent status bar notification with the number of accounts being monitored and the number of operations pending (see the next question) is shown to prevent Android from killing the service that takes care of continuous receiving email.
 This was [already necessary](https://developer.android.com/reference/android/app/Service.html#startForeground(int,%20android.app.Notification)), but with the introduction of [doze mode](https://developer.android.com/training/monitoring-device-state/doze-standby) in Android 6 Marshmallow this is more than ever necessary.
 Doze mode will stop all apps when the screen is off for some time, unless the app did start a foreground service, which requires showing a status bar notification.
-This was [already necessary](https://developer.android.com/reference/android/app/Service.html#startForeground(int,%20android.app.Notification)), but with the introduction of [doze mode](https://developer.android.com/training/monitoring-device-state/doze-standby) in Android 6 Marshmallow this is more than ever necessary.
-Doze mode will stop all apps when the screen is off for some time, unless the app did start a foreground service, which requires showing a status bar notification.

 Most, if not all, other email apps don't show a notification with the "side effect" that new messages are often not or late being reported and that messages are not or late being sent.

 Android shows icons of high priority status bar notifications first and will hide the icon of FairEmail's notification if there is no space to show icons anymore.
 In practice this means that the status bar notification doesn't take space in the status bar, unless there is space available.
-In practice this means that the status bar notification doesn't take space in the status bar, unless there is space available.

 The status bar notification can be disabled via the notification settings of FairEmail:

 * Android 8 Oreo and later: tap the *Receive channel* button and disable the channel via the Android settings (this won't disable new message notifications)
 * Android 7 Nougat and before: enabled *Use background service to synchronize messages*, but be sure to read the remark below the setting

 You can switch to periodically synchronization of messages in the receive settings to remove the notification, but be aware that this might use more battery power.
 See [here](#user-content-faq39) for more details about battery usage.
-See [here](#user-content-faq39) for more details about battery usage.

 Android 8 Oreo might also show a status bar notification with the text *Apps are running in the background*.
 Please see [here](https://www.reddit.com/r/Android/comments/7vw7l4/psa_turn_off_background_apps_notification/) about how you can disable this notification.
-Please see [here](https://www.reddit.com/r/Android/comments/7vw7l4/psa_turn_off_background_apps_notification/) about how you can disable this notification.

 Some people suggested to use [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM) instead of an Android service with a status bar notification, but this would require email providers to send FCM messages or a central server where all messages are collected sending FCM messages.
 The first is not going to happen and the last would have significant privacy implications.
-The first is not going to happen and the last would have significant privacy implications.

 If you came here by clicking on the notification, you should know that the next click will open the unified inbox.